-In the event that active members of the Church are aware of an issue that they deem to require congregational approval, these members may present the issue to the Board a written petition signed by at least 10% of the active members of the Church summarizing the issue along with a request to decide on the issue by the active members.
+In the event that active members of the Church are aware of an issue that they deem to have a significant impact on the Church, these members may present to the Board a written petition signed by at least 20% of the active members of the Church summarizing the issue along with a request to decide on the issue by the active members.
 The Board shall put the written petition in the agenda of an already scheduled congregational meeting as long as the written petition is received by the Board at least seven days before the congregational meeting.
 If the receipt of the written petition is within seven days preceding a congregational meeting, the Board shall call a special congregational meeting putting the written petition in the agenda of the special congregational meeting.